WICG/first-party-sets/README.md

 It's likely that this would negatively impact the deployment and use of encryption on the web, for example by forcing sites to obtain EV certificates as the only way to ensure continued functionality.
-A revocation of a certificate that is used for FPS would have grave implications (such as deletion of all local data through the Clear Site Data mechanism) and thus complicate the revocation process.
+A revocation of a certificate that is used for RWS would have grave implications (such as deletion of all local data through the Clear Site Data mechanism) and thus complicate the revocation process.

 See [Issue 12](https://github.com/privacycg/first-party-sets/issues/12) for an extended